sumowll/BD4H-Bootcamp/docs/spark/spark-graphx.md

   asInstanceOf[RDD[(VertexId, VertexProperty)]]
 ```

-In order to use the newly created vetext id, we finally `collect` all the patient to `VertrexID` mapping.
+In order to use the newly created vertex id, we finally `collect` all the patient to `VertrexID` mapping.

 ::: warning